Kickstart Your Career as a Project Manager with Our Comprehensive Guide

 3️⃣ Fine-tune your CV

 Suppose you are seeking an entry-level project management role, but you have no formal qualifications.
 In this case, you can fine-tune your CV to highlight desirable soft skills.
-For example, you should draw attention to previous roles where you’ve had to be an expert communicator or you’ve shown leadership qualities.
+For example, you should talk about your previous roles where were an expert communicator or got to show leadership qualities.
 Additionally, highlight occasions where you managed conflict and adapted to changing circumstances.

 With qualifications: